-- an organisation, or your project partner is an organisation, included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme'
+- an organisation, or your project partner is an organisation, included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme. - a Commonwealth, state or territory government agency or body (including government business enterprises) - an individual - an unincorporated association - an overseas resident/organisation - any organisation not included in section 4.1 compliance with child safety requirements consistent with the Commonwealth Child Safe Framework.

-- Local Government

-- Non-corporate State or Territory Entity

-- Non-corporate State or Territory Statutory Authority

-- Sole Trader

-- Person

-- International Entity.